This article was updated on October 12, 2022.

 Flowcharts help us to:

 - Provide better documentation.

-While they also have some drawbacks, for example, it is difficult to draw a flowchart for complex processes, flowcharts are useful when we need to visualize the process.
+While they also have some drawbacks, for example, it isn't easy to draw a flowchart for complex processes, and flowcharts are useful when we need to visualize the process.

 Programming Style Guide